Judith Plaskow: Criticism

-Thalia Gur Klein criticized Plaskow's The Coming of Lilith for replicating interpretations of the bible Klein sees as anti-Judaism.
-Klein disagrees with Plaskow that men are dominant in the bible, rather they are as dominant as women, citing examples in which women exercised their dominance.
-In Plaskow's reading of Leviticus 18, she argues that these rules pertaining to sexuality were created to protect men's social status, not protect women and children, and that's why scripture allows for a man to sexually abuse his daughter or granddaughter.
-Klein says this is a misinterpretation and it is not allowed, insisting the laws were made to protect women and children.
-Klein criticized Plaskow's relation of Israeli violence to the story of Esther because it perpetuated the idea that Jewish people have a "tradition of genocide" enacted then against the Persians and now against Palestinians.
+Thalia Gur Klein criticized Plaskow's The Coming of Lilith for replicating interpretations of the Hebrew Bible, which Klein noted aligned with anti-Judaism.
+Klein disagreed with Plaskow that males are dominant in the Bible; instead, they are as dominant as women, citing examples in which women exercised their dominance.
+In Plaskow's reading of Leviticus 18, she argues that rules about sexuality were created to protect men's social status, not to protect women and children, which is why scripture allows for a man to sexually abuse his daughter or granddaughter.
+Klein says this is a misinterpretation and is not permitted, insisting that the laws were made to protect women and children.
+Klein criticized Plaskow's relation of Israeli violence to the story of Esther because it perpetuated the idea that Jewish people have a "tradition of genocide" enacted against the Persians and now against Palestinians.
 Klein argues that the Israeli link is unnecessary and partially inaccurate, in both cases arguing that Jews were resisting aggression, not carrying out genocides.
-She says it's important that Plaskow and other feminists be careful not to fall back on anti-Judaism readings of Hebrew texts in trying to analyze their patriarchal nature.
+She says it is important that Plaskow and other feminists be careful not to fall back on anti-Jewish readings of Hebrew texts in trying to analyze their patriarchal nature.